Xbox Series X restock date — track today on Twitter, Walmart, Target and more

-It can be tricky to find Xbox Series X restock and even harder to get hold of a console when you see one available.
+Finding Xbox Series X restock and then actually buying a console when you spot one is still very hard, despite it being months since the console's release.
 But, there might be some light at the end of the tunnel.
 After a quiet week of Xbox Series X restock — retailers could be prepping new restocks for this week.

 Where to buy Xbox Series X: Restock links and updates